At-EC/At-RTOS/README.md

 └── CMakeLists.txt
 ```

-- **arch :** This folder was used to store all the chip architectures supported by the current At-RTOS.
+- **arch :** This folder provided the chip core architectures resource to support At-RTOS kernal feature.
 - **clock :** It was implemented for At-RTOS kernal system tick to support system timers.
 - **port :** It's used to support different compiler such as KEIL, IAR and GCC.
 - **include :** It used to contain the At-RTOS kernal header files, Moreover it contained the portable arch, clock and port header files.